eurisko-us/eurisko-us.github.io/_pages/resources.md

   </ol>
  </font>

 <br>Note that you can only submit corrections <i>once</i> -- so make sure that you correct all problems and explain your misconceptions thoroughly.
-You have as long as you need to make your corrections, so only submit your corrections once you're 100% sure there's nothing else you need to fix.
+You have as long as you need to make your corrections, so only submit your corrections once you're 100% sure there's nothing else you need to fix.<br><br>

+<b>Grades of Zero:</b> You should be checking the grade and comments on each assignment.
+If you turned in an assignment but received a grade of 0, that just means there's something you need to fix before I grade it.
+You can read the comment on your assignment in Canvas to figure out what you need to fix.
+Sometimes, it can be as simple as putting your code in the correct folder/file.
+But in order to have your grade updated, you need to fix and resubmit the assignment.

 </div>